buckett/json-patch-test/README.md

 are unable to update their birthday using JSON patch because there's no support for converting from a String to a LocalDate.

+[patch-unsupported-conversion.http](patch-unsupported-conversion.http) - HTTP requests to show the issue.

 See: https://github.com/spring-projects/spring-data-rest/issues/2233